Did you know that 57% of Canadian internet users experienced a cybersecurity incident?

 The good news is that the Canada Revenue Agency sends a Notice of Reassessment after tax season if the numbers reported to them do not match your tax return.
 It will shed light on if someone used your SIN for employment or tax purposes.
 The bad news is that you'll have to further deal with the CRA to clear the air.

-Identity theft protection services can be costly at around $20 a month.
+Identity theft protection services, that regularly check your credit score and report for you, can be costly at around $20 a month.
 However, if you would like to save some money, Mogo is a great option.
-They use bank-level encryption to protect your personal information along with free score checks for free.
+They use bank-level encryption to protect your personal information and alert you to any changes in your credit.

 Identity thieves often prey on lost or stolen items that contain personal information.
 If you carry your wallet around, avoid bringing your SIN card unless absolutely necessary.